misoliv/misoliv/README.md

 ## Hi, I'm Milena!

-👩🏻‍🎓 I'm a student of Data Engineering and Analysis and systems development.
+👩🏻‍🎓 I'm a student of Data Engineering and Information Systems.

 📚 I'm a graduated in Marketing and Nutrition.